TristanSchwekendiek/Discord-Dice-Bot/README.md

 This is a project I made as a fun personal project.
+The dice bot I was using functioned properly, but used awkward syntax that made rolling dice in quick succession feel jarring.
 I needed a way to roll dice effectively and efficiently, so I designed this bot to roll dice with as few steps as possible.

 Example Usage: